Stephan2620/Stephan2620/README.md

 **Full-stack Developer | Ruby on Rails & C# Enthusiast | Passionate Problem Solver**

 Hi there!
 I'm Stephan, a dedicated and detail-oriented developer with a strong background in both frontend and backend development.
-With a core focus on Ruby on Rails and additional experience in C#, I bring a versatile skill set to any development team.
+With a core focus on Ruby on Rails, I bring a versatile skill set to any development team.
 I'm particularly passionate about clean code, maintainable systems, and automation.

 ## 🔧 Tech Stack
 - **Languages & Frameworks**: Ruby, Rails, C#, Python, Kotlin, SQL